- SAP reported customer numbers on HANA — right up until 2015.

 And when SAP has so many SAP consulting firms that it can transfer licenses to a little cost, this is a primary way that SAP rigs the growth numbers of new products to make them look more successful than they are.
 By the time the growth slows down (as has now happened with S/4HANA), SAP simply pivots the reporting to a new product, which again is early in its lifecycle and adopted by the SAP consulting firms.

 Project Examples with HANA

 We have it from a reliable source that SAP won a head to head project that contained no HANA.
-The reason for this was that the SAP management had substantial compensation incentives for HANA the put it into the already confirmed and priced BOM.
-At zero discount and discounted everything else so HANA, a product not used or needed, was 30% of the total cost.
+This was because the SAP management had substantial compensation incentives for HANA the put it into the already confirmed and priced BOM.
+At zero discount and discounted everything else, HANA, a product not used or needed, was 30% of the total cost.

-The salesperson did not achieve his targets when HANA was not included.
-Due to this, the salesperson told the customer price stays the same, and they threw in a new product at no cost.
+The salesperson did not achieve his targets when HANA was omitted.
+The salesperson told the customer price stays the same, and they threw in a new product at no cost.

 The following is a quote from a person with intimate knowledge of the HANA deals made by SAP.

 “Nearly all orders we filled were BS and customer didn’t need.
 Even on BW – the implementations were so complex and so much fine tuning as soon as the experts left, or the scope changed – problem.”